Nykfel/ARTHROCIF/1. Screening of cifA and cifB and their predicted protein domains/Domains/readme.md

 ## Data structure and processing

-Information related to the presence of domains for each sequence is provided in the table "TABLEAU".
+Information related to the presence of domains for each sequence is provided in the table Domains_cifAB-like.xlsx.

 Columns labeled "STOP" generally indicate an ORF disruption event.